 Islamabad's 2023 population is now estimated at 1,232,447.
 In 1950, the population of Islamabad was 36,466.
 Islamabad has grown by 34,412 in the last year, which represents a 2.87% annual change.
 These population estimates and projections come from the latest revision of the UN World Urbanization Prospects.
 These estimates represent the Urban agglomeration of Islamabad, which typically includes Islamabad's population in addition to adjacent suburban areas.

 Islamabad is the capital city of Pakistan and is located within the federal Islamabad Capital Territory.
-The population makeup of the city makes it the most diverse and cosmopolitan area in Pakistan, which has contributed to its steady growth through the years.
+The population makeup of the city makes it the most diverse and cosmopolitan area in Pakistan, which has contributed to its steady growth over the years.
 As of 2016, the population is 1.433 million.

 Islamabad is not just known for being the capital of Pakistan, but it is known for embracing modern ideas while remaining true to its rich cultural heritage.
 The dynamic city has attracted residents from all over Pakistan, making it one of the most diverse and urbanized cities in the country.